 Guidelines for buyers

-The buying practices policy outlines unfair and unsafe behavior that we don't allow from buyers—such as making unreasonable demands of a seller or taking advantage of our protection systems.
+The buying practices policy outlines unfair and unsafe behavior that we don't allow from buyers—such as making unreasonable demands of a seller or taking advantage of our protection programs.

 Rules about bidding and paying

-Buyers and sellers need to be able to get in touch with each other, and we need to be able to get in touch with our members.
+Buyers and sellers need to be able to get in touch with each other, and we need to be able to contact our members.

 You must pay for any item you commit to buying.

-Some of the items on eBay are sold in an auction-style format where you can bid on an item.
-Bidding is a lot of fun, but keep in mind that each bid you make is a binding contract to buy the item if you win.
+Some eBay sellers use an auction-style format, allowing you to bid on an item.
+Bidding is fun, but keep in mind that each bid you make is a binding contract to buy the item if you win.
 The same is true for Buy It Now purchases.
 Not paying for an item after you agree to buy it has negative consequences, explained in our unpaid item policy

 You can only bid if you really intend to buy the item, even if you're making a non-binding bid

-Non-binding bids can only be made on certain items, such as real estate and vehicles, but this type of bid still means that you intend to buy the item.
+You can only make non-binding bids on certain items, such as real estate and vehicles.
+This type of bid still means that you intend to buy the item.
 The bottom line is, don't place a bid unless you mean to buy the item.